ansible/ansible/docs/docsite/rst/windows_winrm.rst

 A last resort is to disable the encryption check on the Windows host.
 This should only be used for developmental and debugging purposes as anything sent from Ansible can viewed by anyone on the network.
-To disable the encryption check the following command can be run in powershell:
+To disable the encryption check the following command can be run in PowerShell:

 .. code-block:: powershell